Chelsea-Dover/front-end-101/HTML/html_syntax.md

 `-->`

 # Stacking elements
-When writting HTML it can get messy and confusing if you don't format the elements correctly.
+When writing HTML it can get messy and confusing if you don't format the elements correctly.
 For example, look at this bit of HTML:
 `<article><p><a href="link"><img src="image.png/></a></p><p>Wow that is one cool picture!</p></article>`